Ward brothers (rowers): Ward family

 Additionally another son, Ellis Ward, b 1846, sometimes shared the honours if one of the others was unavailable.
 Later he went on to coach rowing for some forty years at the University of Pennsylvania.

 Joshua was proficient at the single sculls and after a number of early races he was good enough to win the American Sculling Championship in 1859 and 1863.
-He won numerous other races and his backers hoped he would row Robert Chambers (oarsman) the then Champion of England.
-However the race never happened.
+He won numerous other races and his backers hoped he would row against Robert Chambers, champion of England at the time, but the race never happened.

 Rowing records

 1857: JULY 4 Newburgh N. Y., Regatta.
 Josh Ward (age 19) and Hank Ward (29) row “Fanny Fern”, winning double scull race by a stroke or two.

 1858: SEPT.
 15 Newburgh Regatta.
 Josh Ward wins his first single scull match, rowing against John Hancon: 2 miles, in 16 minutes 7 seconds (16:7), won by two lengths.

 1859: OCT.
 4 Staten Island Regatta.
 Josh becomes Champion Single Sculler of America, winning Tiffany solid silver championship belt:

 5 mile race with a turn halfway, in 35:10.